Accenture Case Interview: Complete Prep Guide (2026)

 No. Accenture consulting case interviews test business problem solving skills, not technical knowledge.
 Some cases may involve technology related topics like digital transformation or e-commerce, but you can solve them using general business principles.
 A tech background is not required or expected.

-What Is the Accenture Strategy Consultant Salary?
+What is the Accenture Strategy consultant salary?

 According to Glassdoor data, the average Accenture Strategy Analyst earns about $121,000 per year in the U.S., while Strategy Consultants average about $151,000.
 Senior Strategy Consultants can earn $173,000 or more.
 These figures include base salary only and do not include bonuses or other compensation.